Bet £10, Get £10 - BETDAQ

 That’s why I created this article.
 To help you understand and get to grips with short and long odds to help you with your betting strategy.

-So, what are short and long odds?
+So, what do short and long odds mean?

 • Short odds refer to outcomes that are likely to happen.